The hidden billion-dollar cost of repeated police misconduct

 Two officers in Boston who had the highest number of claims settled have since retired.
 But both said the allegations — ranging from excessive force to wrongful arrest — did not accurately portray their work while on the force.

-Paul Murphy, who was named in four lawsuits totaling about $5.2 million in payments, said he “tried to do the best he could” as an officer.
+Paul Murphy, who was named in four lawsuits totaling about $5.2 million in payments, said he “tried to do the best I could” as an officer.
 But he added, “sometimes things happened.”
 He declined to elaborate.

 Gerald Cofield was named in three lawsuits that totaled about $306,000 in payments.
 Cofield said he wished the city had fought the claims instead of settling because he believed city attorneys would have won, and his name and reputation would have been cleared.
 “We are not the bad guys these lawsuits paint us to be,” he said.